KidapawanProgrammersClub/2016/Lessons/2016-07-07_Arrays_Vectors_Functions/README.md

 // because that space in memory is not owned by vec
 ```

-According to [cplusplus.com](http://www.cplusplus.com/reference/vector/vector/operator[]/) the behavior of the code above is undefined (in my case, the program crashes)
+According to [cplusplus.com](http://www.cplusplus.com/reference/vector/vector/operator[]/) the behavior of this code is undefined (in my case, the program crashes)

 **But we can give the vector an initial size or 150.
 If we do this then we can now access vec[123]:**